mydatamyconsent/go-sdk/docs/DocumentIssueRequest.md

 ### NewDocumentIssueRequest

-`func NewDocumentIssueRequest(documentTypeId string, documentIdentifier string, description string, receiver DocumentReceiver, ) *DocumentIssueRequest`
+`func NewDocumentIssueRequest(documentTypeId string, identifier string, description string, receiver DocumentReceiver, issuedAtUtc time.Time, validFromUtc time.Time, ) *DocumentIssueRequest`

 NewDocumentIssueRequest instantiates a new DocumentIssueRequest object This constructor will assign default values to properties that have it defined,